by Kimberly Knight

 - Talk about it: Even if you’re an introvert like me, find someone you trust to talk to.
 Sharing your feelings can lighten the load and help you process what you’re going through.
 It could be a family member, a friend, a therapist, or a support group.

-- Find healthy outlets: Wine/Whiskey ain’t it!
+- Find healthy outlets: Wine and whiskey ain’t it!
 Grief needs an outlet.
 Find healthy ways to express your emotions.
 This could be through journaling, art, music, exercise, or spending time in nature.
 Find what works for you and make it a regular practice.

 - Focus on the present: While it’s natural to mourn the future, try to focus on the present moment.
 Savor the time you have with your loved one.
 Find joy in the small things, even amidst the sadness.
 Create new memories, even if they’re different from the ones you imagined.